Google offers a Smart Home skill for integrating your Nest devices with Amazon's Alexa home control.

 If you ask Alexa to change the temperature without specifying by how much, it will change the temperature by 2°F or 1°C .

-Alexa will control your Nest thermostat a bit differently when it’s in Heat•Cool mode, which can automatically switch between heating and cooling, as needed.
-For instance, if you ask Alexa to set the temperature to 72 degrees, both the lower and upper limit of your thermostat’s temperature range should be set to 70-74 degree range.
+Alexa controls your Nest thermostat a bit differently when it's in Heat • Cool mode, which can automatically switch between heating and cooling, as needed.
+For instance, if you ask Alexa to set the temperature to 72 degrees, both the lower and upper limit of your thermostat's temperature range should be set to the 68-75 degree range.

 Switch your thermostat's mode